Thelma Raker Coffone is an award winning non-fiction writer. She enjoys sharing information about America's presidents and their families.

 Second Lady, Karen Pence

-Karen Pence, wife of Vice President Mike Pence, is second lady of the United States.
-She is also a mother, former elementary school teacher and was previously first lady of the state of Indiana during her husband's governorship.
+Karen Pence, wife of former vice president Mike Pence, was second lady of the United States.
+She is also a mother, a former elementary school teacher, and was previously first lady of the state of Indiana during her husband's governorship.
 That is an impressive resume.
 Let's explore each of her roles.

 Marriage to Mike Pence

 Born on November 18, 1958, in Kansas, she graduated from Butler University where she studied elementary education and art.
 Her teaching career took her to schools in Indianapolis.

 She met her husband, Mike Pence, at the Catholic church they both attended during college and they married in 1985.
 It was Mike's first marriage.
 However, Karen had been married previously and was divorced.

 The couple have three children: Michael, Charlotte, and Audrey.
 Michael is serving his country as a Marine.
 Charlotte is a filmmaker who worked on an Emmy award-winning documentary called Fleeced, which discusses seniors being targeted for scams.
 Audrey does not see eye to eye with her father when it comes to politics.
 She calls herself socially liberal and admits to voting as Independent, except of course in her father's election.
 All three of the children were supportive during their father's campaign.

 Since her position as second lady ended, she stepped into another role.
 In March, 2021 she became a first-time grandmother to son Michael's new daughter, Avery.